data-mining-kth/k-way-graph-partitioning/README.md

 4. Calculate the new solution's cost -> in findPartner() use _new_ as the cost function defined in the paper
 5. If the new cost is less than the old cost, move to new solution -> in findPartner() the _if_ condition
 6. If new cost is more than old cost, use acceptance probability to choose old solution or not -> accept_prob is computed in findPartner() as suggested in the blog post.
 Then randommly assign the best partner to be the new solution.

+Experiment with different values for the temperature T decrease: alpha belongs to [0.8, 0.99].

+Part 2.
+Restart simulated annealing after a certain number of cycles, depending on the initial T and delta. e.g. for T=2, delta=0.01 after 200 rounds (T/delta).
+Experiment with different parameters to find lower edge cuts. -> Check on the literature how to reach this and implement.

 # Experiments
 At round 1000